-Being able to boast the world’s highest bar – Ozone, which gazes over much of Kowloon, the harbour and Hong Kong Island beyond – The Ritz-Carlton, Hong Kong also offers lofty stays this summer.
+Being able to boast the world’s highest bar – Ozone, which gazes over much of Kowloon, the harbour and Hong Kong Island beyond – The Ritz-Carlton, Hong Kong also offers lofty stays.
 Among its staycation offerings, the Sky High Staycation delivers amazing views, naturally, from your upgraded hotel room, daily breakfast buffet at The Lounge & Bar and a glass of champagne at 118th-floor Ozone.
-Add to that discounts at the spa and restaurants and you’re set for a special stay (from HK$3,230 per night, until 30 December).
+Add to that discounts at the spa and restaurants and you’re set for a special stay (from HK$2,699 per night, available on an ongoing basis).

 International Commerce Centre, 1 Austin Road West, West Kowloon; +852 2263 2263

 Since unveiling refurbished interiors designed by AvroKO in 2018 and positioning itself as a champion of progressive arts, the Eaton HK hotel has become a Kowloon hotspot once again.
-From HK$920 per night for two guests, the hotel’s Stay & Dine packages let you see what the buzz is about, while enjoying an upgrade to an Eaton Room; a breakfast of local and international favourites at The Astor; and either lunch or dinner at Michelin-starred Cantonese restaurant Yat Tung Heen (the signature honey-glazed barbecued pork is a signature).
-Round off a staycation with cocktails at terrace bar Terrible Baby, which hosts music and arts programming.
+Foodies should opt for the Stay & Dine staycation package (from HK$920; available until 31 May) including buffet breakfast and buffet lunch at the pan-Asian all-day dining venue The Astor.
+Feeling fancy?
+For HK$1,270, guests enjoy a free room upgrade and a six-course meal at Michelin-starred Yat Tung Heen for two, as well as buffet breakfast at The Astor.
+Round off a stay with cocktails at terrace bar Terrible Baby, which hosts music and arts programming.

 380 Nathan Road, Jordan; + 852 2710 1828

-If you’re looking a staycation far away from the city, Gold Coast Hotel on the Tuen Mun waterfront offers a serene escape close to the water and far from the stress of the city.
-Take your pick from a range of staycation offers – including the aptly named Chill Out Room Package.
-Enjoy a Deluxe Seaview Room and breakfast for two, along with treats like complimentary mini-bar including a bottle of wine, and discounted lunch and dinner at Satay Inn and Cafe Lagoon (from HK$788 a night, until 30 December).
+If you’re looking for a staycation far away from the city, Hong Kong Gold Coast Hotel on the Tuen Mun waterfront offers a serene escape close to the water and far from the stress of the city.
+Take your pick from a range of staycation offers – including the aptly named Chill and Dine Getaway package.
+Enjoy a Deluxe Seaview Room and breakfast for two, along with treats like complimentary mini-bar and a snack bag (from HK$698, until 30 June).

 1 Castle Peak Road, Gold Coast, New Territories; +852 2452 8888